simonedevit/reactylon/README.md

 - You need **cross-platform** support (web, mobile, VR/AR/MR headsets) from a single codebase.
 - You care about **type safety, tree-shaking and performance** out of the box.
 - You prefer an **opinionated** layer that manages scene graph, resource disposal, and hierarchy for you.

+## Ecosystem
+- `create-reactylon-app`: Zero-config CLI to scaffold a new Reactylon project with a simple scene.
+- `babel-plugin-reactylon`: Babel plugin that powers Reactylon's JSX-to-Babylon compilation, enabling ergonomic, declarative 3D/XR components while keeping the output fast and tree-shakeable.

 ## Contributing
 We welcome contributions to improve and expand this project!
 To get started, please read [Contributing](CONTRIBUTING.md).
 This document provides all the necessary steps and best practices for submitting contributions.